slamice/wri/Other stories/Commuter.md

 "Ah, siento.
 No Inglés" Her face puckered a sad smile.
 Her son looked out the window and Samir nodded out two thank yous.
 They sped down the bright fluorescent grey tunnel.
 Samir thought it half heartedly, and this far in the train was still in on its joke but not laughing as much.

-As the people rolled on and into each other so did Samir's sighs.
+As the people moved on and into each other so did Samir's sighs.
 People from all corners of the earth bobbled, hopped, dashed, dragged themselves into his car.
 Stations got dirtier then cleaner then dirtier again.
 The cars were packed with silent bodies or very bizarre ones.
+Eventually Samir tired of sitting.
+He began to feel stale and bland in addition to his nervous panic.
 After quietly making it through the entire train, taking him twenty or so minutes, he had reached the conductor's car.

 He knocked on the door once, harder again, but there were no results.
-The dark glass on the door looked back at him, pitying.
+The dark glass on the door looked back at him, pitying but stern.
 Samir took a deep breathe and it did too.
 Save a handful of people's eyebrows, nothing gave Samir much notice.
 He felt a bit like a ghost but without the haunting.
 He felt like a failed ghost.

 It must have been a good five hours since he got on.
 Since then he hopped through all the train cars, memorizing their numbers, but the situation was the same everywhere.
 He got sick of the doors opening and closing.
-He was tired of ducking by children, squeezing by, but mostly of sighing.
+He was tired of ducking by children, squeezing by businessmen.
+But mostly he was tired of sighing.
 Samir went back to the original car he was on.
 He was heavily distracted with disappointment and confusion, but sleep took over him.
 He began to drift off to the rhythm of the car shaking as it ran on the tracks.

 In another hour the train quieted down a bit more.
-The crowds began thinned out finally.
+The crowds began thinning out finally.

 Was it four, five in the morning?
 When Samir opened his eyes it was just him and who he recognized earlier, the older African American lady with her big hat.
 They ended up all alone, speeding down yet another dark corridor.
 Samir walked toward her hopefully, wondering with a heavy heart if she knew where they were headed.
 She noticed him lazily and pushed up her lips and then dropped them.
 Then again with the lip judgement.

 "Excuse me?"
 Samir intended it shyly but it came out perverse.
 "Where is here?"

 "We on the train honey."
 She said bluntly.
-He was about to ask again but she charged "ON.
+He was about to correct her but but she charged "ON.
 THE.
 TRAIN."

 "Yes, ok.
 On train.
 But where?"